samueladesoga/samblog/content/posts/performance-testing-experience-using-ant-and-jmeter-part-2.md

 +++
 date = "2012-02-01 15:30:39"
-title = "Performance Testing experience using Ant and Jmeter - Part 2" draft = "false" categories = ["Technical"] tags = ["Performance Testing", "Jmeter", "Test Automation"]
+title = "Performance Testing experience using Ant and Jmeter - Part 2" description = "Running JMeter performance tests from the command line with an Ant task, so they can run inside a CI pipeline.
+Part 2 of 2." draft = "false" categories = ["Technical"] tags = ["Performance Testing", "Jmeter", "Test Automation"]